-The Fashion & Accessories Design course is a hands-on summer program for high school students.
+The Fashion & Accessories Design pre-college program is a hands-on, immersive experience for high school students.
 It is a two-week noncredit program that aims to provide insight into the multi-faceted world of fashion and accessories design.
 The emphasis is on how fashion design evolves, where ideas are generated, how a designer creates a collection (whether it be fashion or accessories), and the workings of the fashion industry.

 Working closely with the professors each day in the fashion and accessory studios, students will be sketching and creating samples and the course will culminate in a fashion presentation to showcase the student designs in an exciting and professional setting.

 I still could not believe it!
 When I arrived, I instantly fell in love with the Syracuse University campus and energy.
-When my classes began, it was exhilarating taking a campus bus to the warehouse, where Fashion classes were being held.
+When my classes began, it was exhilarating taking a campus bus to the warehouse, where fashion classes were being held.
 Once I arrived on the 7th floor, my breath was taken away.
 It made me love the idea of becoming a fashion designer even more.
-I loved this creative space.
+I loved the creative space.
 I met my professors and the session began.
-I learned how to train my mind to think fast and effectively, making sure my work was always handed in on time, and the importance of working in teams. -Adore E., Summer College Fashion and Accessories Design student, 2018.
+I learned how to train my mind to think fast and effectively, making sure my work was always handed in on time, and the importance of working in teams. ~ Adore E., Summer College Fashion and Accessories Design student, 2018

 - Develop your design portfolio

 - Explore the history of fashion design

 - Gain insight in the career of fashion design while creating your own pieces